 Windows 365 provides organizations with a virtualization service that encourages remote work.
-It offers clients a simplified way of having a PC that runs on the cloud and that you can access anywhere.
+It’s a suite of solutions that offers clients a simplified way of having a PC that runs on the cloud and that you can access anywhere.

 This means that Cloud PC users don’t need to be at a physical workstation in the office to complete their tasks.
 They can easily do so in the comfort of their homes on whatever devices they have – whether MacOS, Linux, Android, or iOS.